 “This verdict sends an important message to companies that sell dangerous products,” commented R. Walker Humphrey, II lead trial attorney for Mr. and Mrs. Eastridge. “by holding Mar-Dustrial responsible, it lets suppliers know they won’t get off the hook just because they didn’t make the product”

 It wasn’t until 1980 that Mr. Eastridge became aware that asbestos was hazardous.
 From that point on, he took steps to reduce his exposure to asbestos dust created by his work.

 Mr. Eastridge was diagnosed with malignant mesothelioma in April 2014.
 He has undergone surgery and chemo therapy to treat his cancer – there is no cure – mesothelioma is terminal.
 Before he was diagnosed, Mr. Eastridge was quite active.
 He had been spending two hours a day at the gym five days a week and helping his wife Pat around the house.
 He also loved working part time on his side business of engraving.
 Recently, his health has taken a significant turn for the worse and he is now on hospice.

-Chuck and Pat Eastridge, are represented by C. Andrew Waters, R. Walker Humphrey, II, and Alexa Mayfield, asbestos lawyers with Waters Kraus & Paul.
+Chuck and Pat Eastridge, are represented by C. Andrew Waters, R. Walker Humphrey, II, and Alexa Mayfield, asbestos lawyers with Waters Kraus Paul & Siegel.
 They were assisted by local counsel, Travis Prestwich of Swanson, Lathen, Alexander, McCann & Prestwich, PC.